 Accordingly, Microbix cannot represent a precise timeline for securing a funding partner to advance the re-development of Kinlytic to sBLA filing and renewed commercial sales.
 As a consequence, management followed International Financial Reporting Standards (IFRS) and fully impaired the book value of this asset in Q4 of fiscal 2020.
-However, since that time, management has continued efforts to partner this asset and return the drug to the United States market for its catheter-clearance sub-indication.
+However, since that time, management has continued efforts to partner this asset and thereby return the drug to the United States market for its catheter-clearance sub-indication.
+Microbix remains optimistic that it will achieve that objective and thereby derive value from this asset.

 To summarize, the company continues to target double-digit annual percentage growth in sales, while concurrently expanding gross margins and net earnings.
 Sustainable growth and consistent profitability are core goals for Microbix.
-Those objectives should be attainable based on increasing long-term demand for antigens, implementation of innovative antigen production methods, the launch of new QAPs product lines, the commercialization of DxTM, and successful partnering of Kinlytic.
+Those objectives should be attainable based on increasing long-term demand for antigens, implementation of innovative antigen production methods, the launch of new QAPs product lines, material sales of DxTM, and successful partnering of Kinlytic.
 It is intended for success with such initiatives to drive share price appreciation.